yangfangs/physpetools/docs/docs/usage.md

 ### example

-User can use combine command to combine tree from different method method, in our example combine tree from two way reconstruct
+Users can use combine command to combine tree from different method method, in our example combine tree from two way reconstruct
-The `tree1.tree` reconstruct by highly conserved proteins, the `tree2.tree` reconstruct by 16s SSU RNA data, exapmel data [example_combine_tree.tar.gz][4]
+The `tree1.tree` reconstruct by highly conserved proteins, the `tree2.tree` reconstructed by SSU rRNA data, exapmel data [example_combine_tree.tar.gz][4]

 Download [example_combine_tree.tar.gz][4] and unpack: